deconvlab/deconvlab.github.io/index.md

 ## Algorithm Overview ##

+Short-and-sparse deconvolution can be solved via intuitive and simple algorithm.
+Many variations of algorithm has been proposed under various problem setting, tailored to suit the specific need with prior knowledge of signal structure.

-Short-and-sparse deconvolution can be solved via surprisingly intuitive and simple algorithm, the algorithm finds one of the "symmetric solutions"---the shifted and scaled variant of the ground truth short and sparse components.
+Here, we will introduce a general purpose algorithm for short-and-sparse deconvolution.
+The most important feature, is that the algorithm finds one of the "symmetric solutions"---the shifted and scaled variant of the ground truth short and sparse components.

 ###  Symmetric Solutions ###